Pimiento-Research-Group/Future-Elasmobranch-FD/README.md

 install.packages("visreg")
 install.packages("lme4")
 ```
+## Folders
+All code and data are placed in the following folders:

+Code: containing all R scripts
+Data: containing all Rdata and xlsx inputs and outputs from the code.
+Rdata files can be loaded directly into replications of our analyses using the load() command

 ## Codes
 A total of 20 R scripts were produced containing all analyses.
 The scripts are as follows: